verekia/js-stack-from-scratch/README.md

 Welcome to my modern JavaScript stack tutorial: **JavaScript Stack from Scratch**.

-> ⚠️️ A major update of the tutorial will be available before the end of February.
-I would recommend waiting a bit!
+> ⚠️️ A major update of the tutorial will be available before the end of February, so wait a bit!
 [Read more](https://github.com/verekia/js-stack-from-scratch/issues/133).

 This is a minimalistic and straight-to-the-point guide to assembling a JavaScript stack.
 It requires some general programming knowledge, and JavaScript basics. **It focuses on wiring tools together** and giving you the **simplest possible example** for each tool.
 You can see this tutorial as *a way to write your own boilerplate from scratch*.